matthewhanson/serverless-plugin-elasticsearch-index/README.md

 to automate the creation of elasticsearch indices and mappings on deployment of your services.
 In the background it uses [elasticsearch client](https://github.com/elastic/elasticsearch-js).

+## Installation
+Clone this repo into your node_modules.

+So that you have a folder called serverless-plugin-elasticsearch-index with the contents of this repo (index.js,lib,...etc)

 ## Usage

 When installed in your service, update your `serverless.yml` file as follows: